aryansri0208/stockadvisor/README.md

 - Displays closing prices, volume, moving averages, and daily returns.
 - Provides histograms of daily returns.
 - Generates forecasts using the Prophet model.
-- Calculates and displays the correlation between the two stocks.
+- Calculates and displays the correlation between stocks.

 ## Installation